List of Acclaim Entertainment subsidiaries: Acclaim Sports

 Acclaim Sports was established as a division of Acclaim in November 1997, as part of a $4 million–$6 million marketing campaign for NFL Quarterback Club '98.
 Acclaim stated that the creation of the target specifically targeted challenging Electronic Arts' EA Sports label.
 Bob Picunko was appointed director of marketing of Acclaim Sports.

 Club Acclaim

 Club Acclaim was a division of Acclaim announced in January 2000, originally for a line of Game Boy Color games directed towards a younger audience.
 Club Acclaim's most successful games were those based on Mary-Kate and Ashley Olsen.

 AKA Acclaim

-AKA Acclaim was a division of Acclaim that released extreme sports games.
+AKA Acclaim was a division of Acclaim launched in June 2000, that released extreme sports games.
 Originally known as Acclaim Max Sports, the division was renamed AKA Acclaim in 2002, and was discontinued in 2003.